ChainAgnostic/CAIPs/CAIPs/caip-122.md

 ## Motivation

 As specified in [EIP-4361][], Sign in With Ethereum defined an Ethereum-focused workflow to authenticate Ethereum accounts on non-blockchain services.
-This specification is meant to generalize and abstract the Sign in With Ethereum specification, thereby making EIP-4361 a specific implementation of a superset specification, which works with all blockchains.
+This work is meant to generalize and abstract the Sign in With Ethereum specification, thereby making EIP-4361 a specific implementation of this specification, to work with any cryptographic system's namespace expressable in CAIP-10 and CAIP-2 formats.

 Additionally, [CAIP-74][] specified a way to represent a chain-agnostic capability object (OCAP) by placing an EIP-4361 message into a CACAO container.